gaultier/blog/optimization-tales-cockroachdb-part1.md

 LIMIT 10
 ```

-*Kratos supports multi-tenancy, so each tenant as an id called `nid`, each row stores `nid`, and each query clause contains `WHERE nid = ?` to isolate each tenant.
+*Kratos supports multi-tenancy, so each tenant has an id called `nid`, each row stores `nid`, and each query clause contains `WHERE nid = ?` to isolate each tenant.
 But this is a non factor: we know the tenant id from the start since each tenant has its own subdomain(s), so for this query, the `nid` is effectively a constant.*

 The approach is relatively straightforward with a self-join, that can be understood as two queries: